-The green indicator in the heater's control panel indicates that the flame sensor has detected a flame in the burner.

-A flashing decimal point in the display indicates that power pulses are sent to the pump.
+The green indicator in the heater's base indicates that the flame sensor has detected a flame in the burner.
+A flashing decimal point in the display of the circuit board indicates that power pulses are sent to the pump.
+The convection blower of model 3800 A starts when the heater power exceeds 3,000 W.